Kylie Jenner Called Out For Smoking In Latest Sexy Social Media Posts

 Kylie Jenner is known for her racy outfits and social media posts, but it seems the 19-year-old has crossed the line with her latest photos.
-Jenner is being called out for glamorizing smoking as she’s seen puffing on what some call a cigarette and others call a joint in photos she shared on Wednesday.
+Jenner is being called out for glamorizing smoking as she’s seen puffing on what some call a cigarette, and others call a joint, in photos that she shared on Wednesday.

 Kylie shared a few takes from a shoot with Sasha Samsonova, a photographer she’s been known to work with, as fans spoke out against her associating sex appeal with smoking.
-Refinery 29 reported on the controversy as the author said they’re “saddened” by Jenner’s most recent Instagram posts.
+Refinery 29 reported on the controversy as the author said they were “saddened” by Jenner’s most recent Instagram posts.

 “This is exactly why her recent Instagram posts have me feeling sad.
 Or, I suppose I’m disappointed.
 Jenner shared two images of herself smoking what appears to be a joint.”